Mark David Chapman: Motive and planning

 Chapman's planning has been described as "muddled."
 Over the years, he has both supported and denied whether he felt justified by his spiritual beliefs at the time or had the intention of acquiring notoriety.
 The only time he made a public statement before his sentencing—and for several years afterward—was during a brief psychotic episode in which he was convinced that the meaning of his actions was to promote The Catcher in the Rye, which amounted to a single letter mailed to The New York Times asking the public to read the novel.

 Journalist James R. Gaines, who interviewed Chapman extensively, concluded that Chapman did not kill Lennon to gain fame and notoriety.
-According to Chapman in a later parole hearing, he had a hit list of other potential targets in mind, including Lennon's bandmate Paul McCartney, talk show host Johnny Carson, actress Elizabeth Taylor, actor George C. Scott, former first lady Jacqueline Kennedy Onassis, recently elected U.S. President Ronald Reagan and Hawaii governor George Ariyoshi.
+According to Chapman in a later parole hearing, he had a hit list of other potential targets in mind, including Lennon's bandmate Paul McCartney, talk show host Johnny Carson, actress Elizabeth Taylor, actor George C. Scott, former first lady Jacqueline Kennedy Onassis, then recently elected U.S. President Ronald Reagan and Hawaii governor George Ariyoshi.
 In 2010, Chapman said that the only criterion for the list was being "famous," and that he chose Lennon out of convenience.
 He had also cited feelings of envy.

 It is rumored that Chapman traveled to Woodstock, New York, during one of his visits to the state in search of the musician Todd Rundgren, another target of obsession.
 Chapman was wearing a promotional T-shirt for Rundgren's album Hermit of Mink Hollow when he was arrested and had a copy of Runt: The Ballad of Todd Rundgren in his Manhattan hotel room.
 Rundgren was not aware of the connections until much later.

 On the day of the murder, singer David Bowie was appearing on Broadway in the play The Elephant Man.
 "I was second on his list," Bowie later said.
 "Chapman had a front-row ticket to The Elephant Man the next night.
 John and Yoko were supposed to sit front-row for that show too.
 So the night after John was killed there were three empty seats in the front row.
 I can't tell you how difficult that was to go on.
 I almost didn't make it through the performance."